couchbaselabs/docs-ng/content/couchbase-manual-2.0/installing-and-upgrading.markdown

 available ports, see [MSDN: Avoiding TCP/IP Port Exhaustion](http://msdn.microsoft.com/en-us/library/aa560610(v=bts.20).aspx).

-Couchbase Server relies on the Microsoft C++ redistributable package, which will automatically be downloaded for you during installation.
-However, if another application on your machine is already using the package, your installation process may hang.
-To ensure that your installation process completes successfully, shut down all other running application during the installation process.
+Couchbase Server uses the Microsoft C++ redistributable package, which will automatically download for you during installation.
+However, if another application on your machine is already using the package, your installation process may fail.
+To ensure that your installation process completes successfully, shut down all other running applications during installation.

 **Installation Wizard**